-Public Feminisms: From Academy to Community, co-edited with Carrie Baker (Lever Press)
+Public Feminisms: From Academy to Community, co-edited with Carrie Baker (Lever Press, 2023) [available free via digital open access from the link]

 “Fan-ning the Flame: Representations of Lesbian Romance on Cult Television, from Subtext to Main Text,” Alphaville: Journal of Film and Screen Media, issue 20: 87-103 (2020).
 DOI: 10.33178/alpha.20.07.